Oh no! We may not fully support the browser or device software you are using !

-With many Americans unfortunately out of work, furloughed, or coping with reduced hours as a result of the Coronavirus pandemic, side gig earnings may have been critical for you this year.
+With many Americans unfortunately out of work, furloughed, or coping with reduced hours, side gig earnings may have been critical for you this year.
 And if you’ve never had a side hustle or second job before, understanding how this income factors into your taxes can be confusing.

 Whether you’re a life-long side-gigger or a first-timer, here’s everything you need to know about how a second job or side gig affects your taxes.